natalieswork/Riverscape/README.md

 1. Navigate to the `/build/windows` directory.
 2. Download the `.zip` file and extract it.
 4. Double-click the downloaded file to run the game.
+You may need to allow the file to run if a Windows Defender pop-up occurs.
 No additional installation is required.

 ### macOS Installation